-The SGC, in cooperation with the 9 Districts, is responsible for all participant external transportation to and from the host community, except for the participants in the host District will be responsible for their own transportation costs and arrangements.
+The SGC, in cooperation with the 9 Districts, is responsible for all participant external transportation to and from the host community, except for the participants in the hosting District.
+The participants in the host District will be responsible for their own transportation costs and arrangements.